Magnetic nanodrug delivery in non-Newtonian blood flows: Appendix C: Finite difference scheme for the diffusion equation

-The choice of the direction of the upwind step is made considering that the solution of the velocity of the fluid is always non negative and the direction of the velocity of the particle is always negative (since we have positioned the magnet below the vein).
-Then, equation (\ref{eqn:advdiff_final}) can be approximated as
+The choice of the direction of the upwind step is made considering that the solution of the velocity of the fluid is always non negative and the direction of the vertical velocity is always negative (since we have positioned the magnet below the vein).
+Then, equation (\ref{eqn:advdiff_epsilon}) can be approximated as

-where $D_{\mathrm{T}_{j \pm \frac{1}{2}}}$ are evaluated by the arithmetic mean.
-We also need to specify the inflow boundary conditions at $x = 0$ and $y=\pm R$.
-On the vessel inlet, where the concentration of drugs is injected for a limited interval of time, we have that